globocom/megadraft/docs/custom_entities.md

 In order to render custom entities, you need to define [Decorators](https://facebook.github.io/draft-js/docs/advanced-topics-decorators.html#content).

-Megadraft allows you to specify a custom decorator in the `editorStateFromRaw` function and provides a utils function `createTypeStrategy` to create a simple entity-type strategy
+Megadraft allows you to specify a custom decorator in the `editorStateFromRaw` function and provides a utils function `createTypeStrategy` to create a simple entity-type strategy.

 ```js